canonical/jaas-documentation/reference/service-account.md

 serviceaccount-<identifier>
 ```

-where `<identifier>` is the name/id of the service account as prvoided by your IdP.
+where `<identifier>` is the name/id of the service account as provided by your IdP.

 ```{tip}
 A `serviceaccount-<identifier>` type tag is only useful for providing permissions over administration of a service account.